-Assembly Bill (AB) 1550 (Gomez, Statutes of 2016) modified the investment minimums to disadvantaged communities.
-AB 1550 requires at least 25 percent of funds go to projects within and benefitting disadvantaged communities and at least an additional 10 percent is for low-income households or communities.
+Assembly Bill (AB) 1550 (Gomez, Statutes of 2016) modified the investment minimums to disadvantaged communities and increased percentage of funds directed -at least 25 percent- that should go to projects within and for the benefit of disadvantaged communities and at least an additional 10 percent to go for low-income households or communities.

 - SB 535 Designation of Disadvantaged Communities (PDF)